justeattakeaway/pie/apps/pie-docs/src/engineers/web-components/nextjs-14-integration.md

 ## Usage

+{% notification {
+  type: "information",
-*Note:* If you are using the app router structure, please ensure you add `"use client"` to the top of the files that directly import the PIE components.
+  message: "If you are using the app router structure, please ensure you add `\"use client\"` to the top of the files that directly import the PIE components.
 This does NOT prevent SSR, it just means that PIE components cannot be used directly in React server-components.
-These client components can then be imported into RSCs.
+These client components can then be imported into RSCs."
+} %}

-It is recommended to import all components from `pie-webc`.
+It is recommended to import all components from [@justeattakeaway/pie-webc](https://www.npmjs.com/package/@justeattakeaway/pie-webc).
 For React-based applications, there is a `/react/` entry point as shown in the example code below:

 ```jsx
 "use client"